The Importance of Incapacity Planning During the Coronavirus Pandemic

 The spread of coronavirus has caused many Sacramento residents to think about incapacity planning.
-Many California counties are under lockdown, including Sacramento, Los Angeles, Ventura, and Palm Springs.
+Many California counties are under lockdown at the time of writing, including Sacramento, Los Angeles, Ventura, and Palm Springs.
 Additionally, California’s governor issued a shelter-in-place order to all California residents.
-The coronavirus is highly contagious and has caused over 20,000 reported deaths, more than any other country.
+The coronavirus is highly contagious and has caused over 20,000 reported American deaths, more than any other country.
 Now is an opportune time to spend some time on incapacity planning.

 What is the Definition of Incapacity in California?